Intercept at Caboolture

 Youth Mental Health and Disabilities Support

-This program is designed to help young people aged 10-25 and who have mental health concerns, or an intellectual disability.
+This program is designed to help young people 10-25 with NDIS plans to achieve their goals through mentoring and group programs.
 We can specifically tailor a plan to give you what you need – we understand that first and foremost you are a young person with dreams, goals and ambitions.
 We help with your educational and employment goals and recognise you still need the space to enjoy your youth while successfully transitioning to adulthood and independence.

 We offer counselling, mediation and general support to young people between the ages of 12 and 18 who are at risk of becoming homeless, or who are already couch surfing or sleeping rough.

 We can help them with free confidential support to work things out, deal with conflict, find accommodation, stay in school or link with employment or training options – depending on each individual set of circumstances.

 A six to 12 month case management service is offered to vulnerable children and young people aged 10 to 18 and their families.
 We work with each family to improve the wellbeing and safety of children, keep families strong, and develop individual plans to help keep them in control of their future.